Shrilatha-Bhandarkar/Acquarium/README.md

 - Fish Animation: Two fish move across the screen with different speeds and colors.
 - Bubbles: Animated bubbles rise and descend at different positions on the screen.
 - Grassland: A static background resembling a grassy underwater landscape.
+- Starfish: Four star fishes are rescaling across the screen

 Prerequisites
 To run this project, you need: